-The City of Hollywood offers toilet rebates to Hollywood Water Customers who wish to replace older toilets with more efficient models.
+The City of Hollywood offers toilet rebates to Hollywood Water Customers replacing older toilets with more efficient models.
 Rebates are for up to $100 of the cost of an EPA Watersense-labeled toilet only (taxes, installation, or accessories not included).
-Third-party Hollywood water customers (those who do not receive a water bill directly, e.g. most condo owners) must also have a bill-recipient sign their application so that they may be reimbursed by that third party for any credit received.
+Third-party Hollywood water customers (those who do not receive a water bill directly, e.g. condos, apartments, etc.) must also have a bill recipient sign their application so that they may be reimbursed by that third party for any credit received.

 Application ProcessGetting Your Rebate Is as Easy as 1-2-3!

 1. Qualify.
 Applicants receive a credit to their water bill and therefore must receive a City of Hollywood water bill, either directly or through a third party (e.g. Condo or HOA Board).

 2. Replace any toilet that uses 1.6 or more gallons per flush with a new EPA WaterSense labeled toilet (HET).

 3. Complete a toilet rebate application.
 Make sure to attach all required elements including:

 - photo of the new toilet showing it has been installed